shohey1226/Ansinpack/README.md

-ProjInfra
+Ansipack
 =========

 ## Discription

-ProjInfra is the template to implement Continuous Integration(CI) with Packer and Ansible.
+Ansipack is a system design for immutable infrastructure with Packer and Ansible.

 ## Flow